 The experience with the r-w-r-card so far is that the number of inflows increased versus the former key-skill quota regulation but not to the extent expected.
 This may be due to a variety of factors, one being that the transition from an employer nomination scheme to a point system was half-hearted, expecting the applicant to have an employer in Austria before arriving from abroad.
 The uptake of Job-Search Visa (for 6 months job search in Austria, extended to 12 months in the legislative reform of 2017, coming into effect October 2017) by highly skilled third country migrants - regulated in §24a of the Alien Police Act 2005, reformed in FRÄG 2017 - has been very sluggish as the potential migrant bears substantial migration and search costs.
 It is above all the administrative procedures, in particular the processing of the applications, which are tedious and prohibitively expensive for persons living far away from Austrian embassies.
-Accordingly the chamber of commerce finds the fault in an inefficient management system of the 'new' migration policy.
+In addition, until the legislative reform of 2017, adequate housing had to be ensured even before entering Austria.
+Accordingly, the chamber of commerce finds the fault in an inefficient management system of the 'new' migration policy.
 An additional barrier to entry may be restrictive licensing regulations in certain occupations, in particular health and legal professions.
-(Biffl et al 2012)
+(Biffl et al 2012) According to LMS-approval data we can discern the first signs of an increasing dynamic in skilled migration inflows in 2018.

 While the development of a government website to render the criteria of the new migration policy more transparent (www.migration.gv.at) is an important step in promoting inflows, it can only be a first step.
-A comparison with the German website indicates that Austria is quite dry about immigration, not really showing enthusiasm about newcomers and appreciation of their potential contributions.35 Austria is also not engaging employers to the same extent as
+A comparison with the German website indicates that Austria is quite dry about immigration, not really showing enthusiasm about newcomers and appreciation of their potential contributions.
+Austria is also not engaging employers to the same extent as Germany in the recruitment efforts of skilled international migrants.
+The marketing aspects as well as the management of recruitment of international skilled migrants are not yet receiving the attention they deserve to attract migrants.
+Thus, the first steps are taken with the reform of migration policy thinking, next steps will have to follow.